ItsNatoriousB/blender-auto-mat-loader/README.md

 5. There are two other options available:

-   `outputMaterialName` used to determine the output material name, leave blank (`outputMaterialName = ""`) to make it name it the same as the file
+   `outputMaterialName` Used to determine the output material name.
+Leave blank (`outputMaterialName = ""`) to match the filename

-   `ApplyMaterialToCurrentlySelectedObject` - This one should be pretty self explanatory, make sure you capitilze the first letter in `True` or `False`
+   `ApplyMaterialToCurrentlySelectedObject` - Applies material to the currently selected object. `True` or `False` is case-senitive.

 6. Press "Run Script" at the top right